 How to fix broken makeup (powders) with alcohol

 - First, grind the powder as fine as you can get it.
 I used my spatula for this.

 - Next, pour it to a clean pan.

 - Then, pour some alcohol in it and give the mix a little twirl.
 Then you can just press it gently and leave it to dry.
 That’s it!

 Here it is (almost) dry!
 How gorgeous is that shade?
 That’s why I had to save it.

 I know pure alcohol is the best for this (since it just evaporates), but I’ve accidentally found another thing, that works.
 I actually use my brush cleanser, which is from KICKS.fi*.
-It’s mostly alcohol, which explains why it works for this as well.
+You can find pure It’s mostly alcohol, which explains why it works for this as well.